LTEK10157U Natural Resource Sampling and Modelling

 MSc Programme in Forest and Nature Management

-MSc Programme in Forest Ecosystems, Nature and Society (SUFONAMA)
+MSc Programme in Sustainable Forest and Nature Management

 Course contents in detail